jpverkamp/blog/content/programming/2020/2020-07-14-directly-monitoring-sidekiq-in-redis.md

 - Python
 - Ruby
 ---
 Another thing that came up recently: we have many (many) [sidekiq](https://github.com/mperham/sidekiq) queues.
 Each has their own admin interface, but sometimes you just want all of the information in one place.
 Of course, you could bookmark all of the pages.
-Or make a single page with a lot of frames (remember {{< wikipedia "HTML frames" >}}?).
+Or make a single page with a lot of frames (remember [[wiki:HTML frames]]()?).
 Or use their API.
 But where's the fun in that?
 Instead, let's dig straight into the redis backend and see what we can see!

 <!--more-->